jonathanpepinmoore/jonathanpepinmoore/README.md

 <h2>PROFESSIONAL SUMMARY</h2>

-<p>I'm a 47-year-old Royal Society of the Arts Fellow, I'm a Moore, Chapman, Stoker, Hathaway, McCulley, Spencer and Lyon and Irish Ashkenazi Jewish.
+<p>I'm a 47-year-old Royal Society of the Arts Fellow, I was awarded my fellowship after I helped discover the Higgs Boson at CERN with BOINC or Berkeley Open Infustructure in 2012 with many others.
+I support CEO Mathew Talyor not Andy Haldane.
+I was interviewed in 2025 for RSA CEO.
+I'm a Moore, Chapman, Stoker, Hathaway, McCulley, Spencer and Lyon and Irish Ashkenazi Jewish.
 Member of the National Magna Carta Dames and Barrons Society.
 A Member of the Astrological Association.
 My first Cd-R application was Roxio From TiVo Corporation in 1986.
 I learned CoralDRAW At TCAT in 1999.
 Microsoft System Integrator with valid contract from 2002-present.
 INTJ-T tested at the University of California, Cannot put my personality profile online because of CIA takedown notices.
 University of Virginia Computer Science Alumni.
 With 3.5 GPA Scholar Award.
 I was UVa's ACM Vice President in 2008-2010.
 I'm also Windows 7/2008 Internals Certified.
 Former Macromedia User Group trainer from 1999.
 WK3 was released on my birthday.
 I took AP University Physics at Rice University.
 Grew up on x86 Computer Architecure.
 I live in Bristol, Va the Birthplace of country music and my family owns two homes.
 Lived in Jamestown, Va as a child.
 Passed the CIA PAS System in 1984 at Sullins Academy.
 All official paperwork in email and on past and present Corpoate accounts.</p>

 <h2>CAREER HISTORY</h2>